 Here are a few things you should never do:

-Purchase Links – Links are important for sights to rank higher, but only if they are legitimate links.
+Purchase Links – Links are essential for sights to rank higher, but only legitimate links.
 Never purchase links.

 Thin Content – Google wants to give a good experience for its users.
 They do this by recommending the best content available for their queries.